-BLUE SPRINGS, Mo. -- Laderos Reid stands slightly stooped in the middle of a trailer once filled with powerful and expensive lawn care equipment, hands in his pockets.
+BLUE SPRINGS, Mo. -- Landeros Reid stands slightly stooped in the middle of a trailer once filled with powerful and expensive lawn care equipment, hands in his pockets.
 He looks around the trailer, now empty.

 Hundreds of small businesses are celebrating their role and entrepreneurship around the metro for small business Saturday.
 Meanwhile, Reid, a small business owner himself, is counting his losses.